johnsusek/justaddwater/README.md

 # Just Add Water

 Serves a REST API automatically generated from a postgres database.

-## Rationale

-Postgrest(http://postgrest.com/en/latest/) is great, but generates
+Should be run on a fresh VPS/VM.

 ## Prerequisites